SuccessOsaze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This directory is for the shell permissions ALX task.
+This is the directory containing the correct answers to the "Shell,permissions" task.